evanx/redex/README.md

 - custom messaging middleware

 More specifically, Redex is:
-- a framework for collaborating processors e.g. configured using YAML (or JSON)
+- a Node framework for configuring collaborating message processors
-- extensible using Node modules i.e. JavaScript, CoffeeScript et al
-- a platform for integrating services via Redis
+- a tool for integrating services via Redis

 ### Installing